Credit Reporting

 Example of How Carrying a Balance Can Impact Your Credit Score

 Let's say you have a credit card with a $1,000 limit and regularly carry a balance of $800, resulting in a credit utilization ratio of 80%.
 This high utilization could significantly lower your credit score.
+On the other hand, if you pay down your balance to $200 (20% utilization) or even $100 (10% utilization), you could see a noticeable improvement in your credit score over time.

 The Consequences of High Credit Utilization